Desheen/Gynvael_missions/mission_48/README.md

 }
 ```

-i made an array for the output, so i can put the result into it :) .
+Make an array for the output, so we store the result.
-decrypt is the same but storing the result in output instead of data.
+Decrypt function is the same but storing the result in output instead of data.

 ```
 // this will only print of all the element in the output array is printable ( after decrypting )